Skip to Content

 Black-and-white Warbler

-The Black-and-White Warbler is a small bird with a sharp bill, and black and white stripes and markings over much of its body.
-Like its name says – it is really black and white bird.
+The Black-and-White Warbler is a small bird with a sharp bill, and black and white stripes and markings.
+As its name says – it is really black and white bird.
 The male has more black than the female, especially on the throat and face.

 It forages for insects by creeping along trunks and branches in forests in Canada from the Northwest Territories east to Nova Scotia, and in parts of the northern and eastern USA.

-• Black-and-White Warblers have strong legs and a long claw on their back toe; adaptations to help this warbler better grasp tree bark.
+• Black-and-White Warblers have strong legs and a long claw on their back toe.
+These adaptations help this warbler better grasp tree bark.

 • Although the Black-and-White Warbler can forage quite high in trees, it builds its nest on the ground.